 4.3.1.
-MB Is Able to Reduce Exogenous ac-cyt. c in the Presence of Mitochondria subsequently, MB was administered, which was followed in order by ADP, oligomycin and FCCP.
+MB is able to Reduce Exogenous ac-cyt. c in the Presence of Mitochondria

+In order to assess the potential oxidation of reduced MB by cyt. c, exogenous ac-cyt. c was added to isolated mitochondria and the same protocol used in previous experiments was applied.
+Mitochondria were supported by respiratory substrates, CIII inhibitors and subsequently, MB was administered, which was followed in order by ADP, oligomycin and FCCP.
 With no MB present, no cyt. c reduction could be detected.
 However, MB stimulated ac-cyt. c reduction regardless of the presence of CIII inhibitors.
 This experiment unambiguously confirmed that even exogenous ac-cyt. c can be reduced by MB.
-Considering that the cyt. c concentration inside the mitochondrion [35] is at least ten times higher than the one applied in the above experiments (25μ M), it is very likely that endogenous cyt. c would also be capable of substantially oxidizing the reduced MB.
+Considering that the cyt. c concentration inside the mitochondrion [35] is at least ten times higher than the one applied in the above experiments (25 μ M), it is very likely that endogenous cyt. c would also be capable of substantially oxidizing the reduced MB.